mckennapsean/dissertation/content/01-intro.md

 designers, based on the results of our framework and worksheet evaluations.
-Additionally, we explore the notion of broader process models, for both research and development, as ways to extend and connect these design models to more effectively guide novices to build better visualization tools and systems.
+Additionally, we explore the notion of broader process models, for both research and development, as ways to extend and connect these design models to more effectively guide and support building better visualization tools and systems.
-Lastly, we conclude this dissertation in [@sec:conclusion] with a summary of our contributions, findings, and recommendations.
+Lastly, we conclude this dissertation in [@sec:conclusion] with a summary of the work.